 - ✗ Shape may take getting used to

 Do you want something that’s uniquely Windows?
 While all of the mice on this list (with the exception of the Apple Magic Mouse 2) are designed with Windows first and foremost, Microsoft’s own Sculpt Mouse takes it to another level.

 This ergonomic mouse will place your wrist in a comfortable position as you work, and the thumb rest will make sure that you don’t twist your hand into a painful position.

 Also, the Sculpt’s Windows button is handy, allowing you to open the start button without having to navigate to the menu on the desktop.
 You’ll save both time and muscle movement!

 Finally, this mouse has MicrosofTrack Technology, which is Microsoft’s fancy way of saying that the Sculpt can work on virtually any surface.
-No mouse pad needed for this mouse!
+No mouse pad is needed for the Sculpt!

 At the end of the day, if you want a mouse with some unique Windows features, you’re going to have to give up many of the features that come standard in most of the other mice on this list.
 Also, the Microsoft Sculpt’s shape does take some getting used to, so if you’re looking for something more traditional, maybe give the Razer Viper Ultralight a try.

 This uniquely shaped mouse is not only ergonomic but is specifically designed for Windows with Microsoft wireless transceiver hardware and a Windows button right on the mouse.